About the PhD in Actuarial Science programme

 You complete your remaining research papers in years three and four and defend your work at the viva voce examination soon after completion of your thesis.
 The focus of training in the final two years shifts towards preparing you for an academic career.

-You will be supported by Cass academics to prepare for the viva voce and the academic job market, with the aim of you successfully defending your thesis and taking up an academic position at a leading academic institution or a research-oriented job at a financial institution.
+You will be supported by Bayes academics to prepare for the viva voce and the academic job market, with the aim of you successfully defending your thesis and taking up an academic position at a leading academic institution or a research-oriented job at a financial institution.

 Fees and Funding